Yandex Cloud

 October 2025October 2025

 • Added integration with Connection Manager.
-This tool allows you to connect to databases without directly using a password, thus reducing the risk of it being compromised.
+This tool allows you to connect to databases without exposing your password, reducing the risk of it being compromised.

-• Added the ability to configure the maximum number of connections and other cluster settings via the API.
+• Added support for configuring the maximum number of connections and other cluster settings via API.

-• Added the ability to manually set the chunk size for sharded clusters.
+• Added support for manually configuring the chunk size in sharded clusters.

-• Added the ability to manage data migration when adding or deleting a shard using the rangeDeleterBatchSize, rangeDeleterBatchDelayMS, and migrateCloneInsertionBatchSize settings.
+• Added support for managing data migration during shard addition or removal via rangeDeleterBatchSize, rangeDeleterBatchDelayMS, and migrateCloneInsertionBatchSize settings.

-• You can now view the full replica configuration information in the management console and the yc managed-mongodb host list CLI command ouptut.
+• Complete replica configuration details are now displayed in the management console and in the yc managed-mongodb host list CLI command output.

 July 2025July 2025

-• Now you can encrypt storage disks with a custom KMS key when creating a cluster and restoring it from a backup.
+• Added support for encrypting storage disks with a custom KMS key during cluster creation or when restoring it from a backup.

 • Switched to the Yandex StoreDoc DBMS compatible with the relevant MongoDB versions.